 Students learn about nondestructive testing, the use of the finite element method (systems of equations) and real-world impacts, and then conduct mini-activities to apply Maxwell’s equations, generate currents, create magnetic fields and solve a system of equations.
 They see the value of NDE and FEM...

-In this lesson, the students investigate what types of plants and insects they could eat to survive in the Amazon.
-They research various plants and/or insects and identify characteristics that make them edible or useful for the trip.
+Students investigate edible plants and insects in the Amazon as part of the "Lost in the Amazon" hypothetical scenario.
+They research plants and insects to identify characteristics that make them edible or useful for human survival.

 Students learn about the science and math that explain light behavior, which engineers have exploited to create sunglasses.
 They examine tinted and polarized lenses, learn about light polarization, transmission, reflection, intensity, attenuation, and how different mediums reduce the intensities of ...